tikv/website/content/blog/monthly-spet-2020.md

 [@nrc](https://github.com/nrc) initiated Transaction SIG’s [Documentation quest](https://tikv.org/blog/docs-quest/)!
 Join the quest if you want to learn about distributed transactions in a fun and effective way!

 We have two projects selected by CNCF CommunityBridge projects for Q3-Q4, as listed below.
 We have received several resumes and coding tasks sent by mentee candidates.
-The official confirmation on candidates selection will be released by CommunityBridge on September 21.
+The official confirmation on candidates selection will be released by CommunityBridge on October 5.
 Stay tuned.

 *   [Support ENUM / SET push down for TiKV Coprocessor](https://github.com/tikv/tikv/issues/8605)
 *   [Support rbac for data accessing in TiKV](https://github.com/tikv/tikv/issues/8621)